12 Interesting Facts About Texas

 It’s safe to say that a trip to Texas wouldn’t be complete without a visit to The Alamo.

-This landmark is packed with historical significance since it was where a few hundred men managed to hold off a much larger Mexican Army platoon during the War of Independence.
+This landmark is rich in historical significance, as it was where a small group of men managed to hold off a much larger Mexican Army platoon during the War of Independence.
 It’s widely considered one of the United States’ most important historical landmarks.

 On your tour of the Alamo, you’ll have a tour guide telling you the place’s whole story.
-You’ll also get to tour the inside of the building.
+You’ll also have the opportunity to tour the interior of the building.

 3. Home to the Houston Space Center